ic-factory/lic/CODE_OF_CONDUCT.md

-# Bundler Code of Conduct
+# Lic Code of Conduct

 ## When Something Happens